Windows of Heaven

 Windows of Heaven is Jefferson Starship's first studio album since reforming in 1992 and ninth album overall.
 It was first released in Germany, but the band told fans to wait for a new American remixed version.
 The single "Let Me Fly" was released along with the American release, but did not chart on the Billboard charts.
 Grace Slick joined the band in the studio to record vocals on "I'm on Fire," which only appears on the American and Japanese versions.
-The track "Maybe for You" later reappeared on the 2008 album, Jefferson's Tree of Liberty.
+The track "Maybe for You" later reappeared on the 2008 album, Jefferson's Tree of Liberty, and the track "See the Light" originally appeared on Marty Balin's 1991 solo album Better Generation.